zopefoundation/zc.relationship/src/zc/relationship/README.txt

     [[<(<Person 'Fred'>,) has the role of (<Role 'Project Manager'>,)>]]

-That's useless, because there's no chance of it being a transitive search, and so you might as well use findRelationshipTokenSets.
+That's useless, because there's no chance of it being a transitive search, and so you might as well use findRelationshipTokenSet.
 This will become more interesting later on.

 Here's the same example with findRelationshipChains, which resolves the